 Analytical activities are supported by the use of standard materials or reference materials (e.g., materials of known composition that are used in the calibration of instruments, methods standardization, spike additions for recovery tests, and other practices).
 Certified standards traceable to the National Institute of Standards and Technology (NIST), other DOE sources, or EPA are used for such work.
 The laboratories operate under specific QA/QC criteria.
-Additionally, separate QA/QC documents relating to analysis of environmental samples associated with regulatory requirements are developed.
+Additionally, separate OA/OC documents relating to analysis of environmental samples associated with regulatory requirements are developed.

-QA/QC measurement control programs external to the sample analysis groups have single-blind control samples submitted to the analytical laboratories to monitor performance.
+QA/QC measurement control programs external to the sample analysis groups include the submission of both single- and double-blind control samples to monitor performance.
 The results of such periodic measurement programs are statistically evaluated and reported to the laboratories and their customers.
 Most reports are issued quarterly, and some laboratories compile annual summary reports.
 These reports assist in evaluating the adequacy of analytical support programs and procedures.
 If serious deviations are noted by the QA/QC groups, the operating laboratories are promptly notified so that corrective actions can be initiated and problems can be resolved.
-QC data are stored in an easily retrievable manner so that they can be related to the analytical results they support.